Automobilwerk Eisenach: BMW takeover

 In November 1928 BMW acquired the Fahrzeugfabrik Eisenach A.G.
-(Marke "Dixi") from the Gothaer Waggonfabrik bringing the independent existence of Dixi to an end and the Eisenach factory became the birthplace of car manufacturing by BMW.
+(Marke "Dixi") from the Gothaer Waggonfabrik, bringing the independent existence of Dixi to an end, and the Eisenach factory became the birthplace of car manufacturing by BMW.
 The Dixi continued briefly as the BMW Dixi but the renamed BMW-Factory Eisenach soon started making an updated version of the car called the BMW 3/15PS dropping the Dixi name.
 By 1931, 25,000 cars had been produced in a series going from DA 1 to DA 4.
 The DA-3, a sporting version, saw a re-appearance of the Wartburg name.
 In 1932 a new small car, the 3/20 AM-1, was announced with independent suspension all round and an enlarged 788cc (48ci) engine.

-In 1933 BMW started to develop bigger cars with 6-cylinder engines.
-The first car of which was the BMW 303.
+In 1933, BMW started to develop bigger cars with 6-cylinder engines, the first car of which was the BMW 303.
 Later successors were the BMW 315, BMW 319, BMW 327 and the BMW 328 sports car.

-In 1942 BMW moved its motorcycle production to Eisenach, freeing up space in Munich for air craft engines.
-The main product was the highly successful R75 .In 1942 regular automobile production was stopped because of World War II and started to manufacture aircraft engines for the Luftwaffe.
+In 1942 BMW moved its motorcycle production to Eisenach, freeing up space in Munich for aircraft engines.
+The main product was the highly successful R75.
+In 1942 regular automobile production was stopped because of World War II, and they started to manufacture aircraft engines for the Luftwaffe.
 By the end of the war about 60% of the factory had been destroyed.